 The most rewarding part for me has been the ability to provide connection and opportunities to heal in community like I’m doing right now with the Courage Club.

 One thing I know for sure is we don’t heal ourselves by ourselves.

 As Brené Brown so wisely puts it in her book The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are, “connection is the energy that exists between people when they feel, seen, heard, and valued; when they can give and receive without judgment; and when they derive sustenance and strength from the relationship.”

-Kimberly, a member of this years Courage Club, bravely shared her journey and wisdom inside our Support Circle the other day.
+Kimberly, a member of our Courage Club, bravely shared her journey and wisdom inside our Support Circle.
 She said, “There is still so much grieving I need to do for all of the shame I hold in my body.
 Changing my heart and rewiring my tangled up brain will take a while.
 Yesterday I was kind of a mess.
 I brought all the shame to the surface.
 What this eating disorder has done to my soul and to those I love.
 I need to sit with it all.
 I have a quote that says, “Let us release ourselves from the pressure to immediately find the good in everything.
 Let us allow ourselves to feel the fullness of our grief, and also, feel the fullness of our joy whenever our hearts are ready.”
 I’m kind of at that point in recovery.
 I just need to grieve.
 To say this has been really hard.
 I need to be able to go back to many of my stories and forgive myself.”